 Water the soil soon after and keep it moist until seedlings appear.
 Watering may be scaled back to make sure that the plants don’t dry, but the soil doesn’t require to maintain continuous dampness.
 A layer of mulch may be spread across the seedlings to help keep water.

 Thin the plants to 3″ apart to permit the required room for the rosettes to develop when seedlings emerge.
-Crops that were thinned re-planted or can be consumed in pots or in a different part of the garden.
+Crops that were thinned re-planted or can be consumed in pots or in a different part of the Grass Care service Littleton.